directvt/vtm/readme.md

        *TerminalViewportColumnRight | Scroll N cells to the right.
        *TerminalViewportTop         | Scroll to the scrollback top.
        *TerminalViewportEnd         | Scroll to the scrollback bottom (reset viewport position).
-       *TerminalViewportCopy        | Сopy viewport to clipboard.
-       *TerminalSelectionCopy       | Сopy selection to clipboard.
        *TerminalLogStart            | Start logging to file.
        *TerminalLogPause            | Pause logging.
        *TerminalLogStop             | Stop logging.